The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 Viking Cruises: Cultural focus and no kids

 Viking is adults-only (18+).
-No dedicated solo cabins, but the relaxed dining policy and smaller ship size naturally help solo travelers meet each other.
-Average passenger age is around 70.
+It has no dedicated solo cabins, but the relaxed dining policy and smaller ship size naturally help solo travelers meet each other.
+The passenger mix skews older than most mainstream lines.

 Viking emphasizes enrichment: guest lecturers, historians, live music, destination performances, and TED Talks.
 If you want to learn about where you're going instead of just sunbathing, Viking fits.